spark-jobserver/spark-jobserver/README.md

 This can be overridden if you prefer to use PostgreSQL or MySQL.
 It is also important that any dependent jars are to be added to Job Server class path.

-To use embedded H2 as backend add the following configuration to local.conf.
+To use the embedded H2 db as a backend, add the following configuration to local.conf.

     spark {
       jobserver {